LispCookbook/cl-cookbook/clos.md

 But we'll change it to one of our own, so that we'll be able to **count the creation of instances**.
-This same mechanism could be used to auto increment the primary key of a database system (and this is exactly what the Mito library does), to log the creation of objects, etc.
+This same mechanism could be used to auto increment the primary key of a database system (this is how the Postmodern or Mito libraries do), to log the creation of objects, etc.

 Our metaclass inherits from `standard-class`: